Most Popular Neighborhoods in Raleigh: Raleigh, NC Community Guide

 - Numerous opportunities to engage in fitness and yoga

-- Nearly everything is within walking distance from most homes
+- Nearly everything is within close proximity to most homes

 - Easy access to major roadways

-Cameron Village is the perfect neighborhood for residents who want to keep the city skyline in view while still enjoying more suburban living.
-This neighborhood offers a number of amenities within walking distance.
+Village District is the perfect neighborhood for residents who want to keep the city skyline in view while still enjoying more suburban living.
+This neighborhood offers a number of amenities within close proximity.
 Residents can shop and play right in their own neighborhood seven days a week.
-Outdoor shopping is a large part of the culture in Cameron Village, along with outdoor dining.
+Outdoor shopping is a large part of the culture in Village District, along with outdoor dining.
 Aside from shopping and dining, residents can also take part in yoga and fitness classes.

-Ranch-style homes make up the majority of Cameron Village.
+Ranch-style homes make up the majority of Village District.
 The neighborhood is located west of Downtown Raleigh and near North Carolina State University.
-Most of the real estate in Cameron Village begins at $550,000.
+Most of the real estate in Village District begins at $550,000.

 Raleigh, North Carolina, offers residents new and exciting experiences.
 As a city that continues to grow and develop with a reasonable cost of living, new residents and long-time locals are glad to call Raleigh home.
-The neighborhoods in the area offer residents the ability to access what they need to thrive and have fun within walking distance from their house.
+The neighborhoods in the area offer residents the ability to access what they need to thrive and have fun close to their house.
+If you'd like more information on the most popular Raleigh neighborhoods, contact Triangle Real Estate Group at ERA Live Moore at (919) 523-4912 to talk to local real estate agents who can help you find the home that suits you best in Raleigh.